tony-aw/broadcast/cran-comments.md

 ## My Comments

-* This is my first update for 'broadcast', updating it to version 0.1.5.
+I submitted an update for 'broadcast' to version 0.1.5 yesterday.
+But an error was found on `r-devel-linux-x86_64-fedora-clang`.
+This version, 0.1.5.1, should fix that.
+Sorry for 2 submissions in such a short notice!!